GustavoRodrigue-s/good-notes/README.md

 counter.subscribe(display.setValue);</pre>

   <p>Every time the counter state is updated, all counter observers are notified.
 So we can decouple/separate the layers, improving code control and maintainability.</p>

+  <p><strong>Important</strong>: It is not always good to use the observer pattern, as this pattern adds a (sometimes unnecessary) complexity that is considered "over engineering".
+For these reasons, i don't use it on every layer.</p>
 </div>

 <div>